KDE/cutehmi/README.md

 2. Open `CuteHMI.qbs` file with *QtCreator* and simply build it.

-3. All modules dependent on external libraries will be disabled, if these libraries could not be found.
+3. All extensions dependent on external libraries will be disabled, if these libraries could not be found.
 To make the process of finding the libraries and installing them under Windows easier, a set of Makefiles is provided, which allows the libraries to be build from sources.
 Check out